TissueImageAnalytics/CoNIC/conic_template/README.md

 The Grand Challenge platform will use the following entry within your docker to provide input and retrieve output:
 - `/opt/algorithm/`: Folder within the docker image that contains participant algorithm and all associated external data.
-- `/input/*`: Folder within the docker image that contains input data *from the organizers*.
+- `/input/*`: Folder within the docker image that contains input data **from the organizers**.
 For this challenge, each task will received one single `*.mha` file.
-- `/output/*`: Folder within the docker image that contains output data *from the participants*.
+- `/output/*`: Folder within the docker image that contains output data **from the participants**.
 For this challenge, it is further defined that.
   - **Task 1**: A single `*.mha` to contain the segmentation results.
-This is `*.mha` is an `int32` array that is of shape `Nx256x256x2`.
+This `*.mha` is an `int32` array that is of shape `Nx256x256x2`.
 The channel `0` contains nuclei instance `id` while the channel `1` contains the type of the instance at the same location.
 Please refer to the training ground truth provided in the challenge as an example.
   - **Task 2**: The results for counting `neutrophil`, `epithelial`, `lymphocyte`, `plasma`, `eosinophil` and `connective` nuclei must be respectively saved at the following locations: